Skip to content

 This section introduces Genymotion Desktop user interface and actions you can perform from the different windows.
 It also lists the user interface keyboard shortcuts.

-This setting allows Genymotion to connect to our servers through a proxy - it does not apply to the virtual devices.
+This setting only allows Genymotion to connect to our servers through a proxy; it does not apply to the virtual devices.
+See How to connect a virtual device to a proxy for more details

-From the Settings window, click on the Network tab.
-There, you can modify the network settings to set a HTTP proxy.
+In the Network tab, you can modify the network settings to set a HTTP proxy, if your host network is behind a proxy:

 To define your proxy settings, check the corresponding boxes: